social-link-analytics-group-bsc/impact-app/README.md

 | Percentage of not-cited papers (%ncP) | Proportion of papers that did not receive citations                                                                                                       |
 | Percentage of self-citation (%sc)     | Proportion of citations in which the list of authors of the citing paper match the list of authors of the cited paper                                     |

-To understand whether a certain number of citations or a specific value of citations per publications is low or high, we compare them against some reference value.
+To understand whether a certain number of citations or a specific value of citations per publication is low or high, we compare them against some reference value.
 The following indicators are the international reference values used to normalize the assessment of scientific impact.